kisakova/documentation/completeReference/overview/TaxesOverview.rst

 * Managing tax exemption: enabling zero tax rates in certain jurisdictions for the selected product categories (e.g. medical products) or customers (e.g. schools, hospitals, government organizations).
 See `Configure tax exemptions <../../completeReference/Taxes/managing-tax-exemptions.html>`_.

-* Controling digital product taxes.
-Some states in USA and the EU have special rules for taxing digital prodcuts.
+* Controlling digital product taxes.
+Some states in USA and the EU have special rules for taxing digital products.
 OroCommerce takes those regulations into account and enforces destination-based taxation when the buyer's location is in EU or in the state with no digital product tax in USA.
 OroCommerce distinguishes purchases of digital products b y the product tax code.
 All digital items should be labeled with a special tax code for digital products.
 Moreover, all these tax codes should be listed in EU VAT Tax and US Sales Tax configuration, to launch special tax calculation rules.
 See `Before you begin`_ for detailed configuration information

 Before you begin